 Human Resources Assistant for the Department of the Army in Camp Mabry – GS-07 positions like this require applicants to hold a bachelor’s degree in human resources (or a related field) with academic distinction, or a bachelor’s degree and one year of graduate school.

 Human Resources Specialist for the Department of the Air Force in Ellington AFB – GS-09 positions such as this require applicants to hold a master’s degree in human resources, human resource management, or a related field.

 Human Resource Careers in State and Local Government

 At the state and local level, human resource professionals may look for job openings in major cities, such as (shown for illustrative purposes only):

 Human Resource Administrator in Classification and Compensation for the City of San Antonio – Applicants for positions such as this will need to hold a bachelor’s degree in human resources, personnel management, public administration, business administration, or a related field, with at least six years of human resource experience.

 Senior Human Resources Analyst (Senior Recruiter) for the City of Allen – Applicants for this position should hold a bachelor’s degree in business administration, organizational development, human resource management, human resources, or another related field, and they should have at least three years of relevant human resource experience.

 Assistant Director of Human Resources for the City of Austin – Applicants for this position should hold a master’s degree in human resources, public administration, business administration, or a related field, with at least five years of management experience.

 Qualifications for Human Resource Careers in the Private Sector

-Examples of jobs with some of Texas’s top employers include, but are not limited to:
+Examples of jobs with some of Texas’s top private employers include (shown for illustrative purposes only):